 Conservation areas are designated by the planning authority - in this case Aberdeen City Council - as being areas of special architectural or historical interest, which it is desirable to preserve or enhance.

-There are currently eleven in Aberdeen ranging from Union Street in the City Centre to fishing villages.
+There are currently eleven conservation areas in Aberdeen ranging from Union Street in the city centre to fishing villages.
 In conservation areas there are additional controls over demolition or alterations to buildings and planning permission is required if such alterations are considered to affect the character of the area.
 Trees in conservation areas are also protected.

 Aberdeen City Heritage Trust makes available a limited number of discretionary grants for the external repair of historic buildings in Aberdeen's conservation areas: